 General Data Protection Regulation - Are you ready?

-The countdown is under way for companies to comply with the new General Data Protection Regulations.
 If businesses have not established proper policies and procedures for the way they hold and use information, from employee's addresses to customer email databases, they could face hundreds of thousands of pounds in fines.

 GDPR and data protection experts at the firm are offering:

 - An initial review of a business’s existing data collection and use (i.e. where their information comes from and what personal information they will hold);